 The IH and AH devices connect to an SDP controller that secures access to isolated assets by ensuring that the users and their devices are authenticated and authorized before granting network access.
 After authenticating an IH, the SDP controller determines the list of AHs to which the IH is authorized to communicate.
 The AHs are then sent a list of IHs that should accept connections.

 Aside from the hosts and the controller, we have the SDP gateway component, which provides authorized users and devices access to protected processes and services.
-The protected assets are located behind the gateway, which can be architecturally positioned in multiple locations, such as the cloud or on-premise.
-The gateways can exist in multiple locations in parallel.
+The protected assets are located behind the gateway and can be architecturally positioned in multiple locations, such as the cloud or on-premise.
+The gateways can exist in various locations simultaneously.

-In the real world, a user with multiple tunnels to multiple gateways is expected.
+A user with multiple tunnels to multiple gateways is expected in the real world.
 It’s not a static path or a one-to-one relationship but a user-to-application relationship.
 The applications can exist everywhere, and the tunnel is dynamic and ephemeral.

 For a client to connect to the gateway, latency or SYN SYN/ACK RTT testing should be performed to determine the Internet links’ performance.
 This ensures that the application access path always uses the best gateway, improving application performance.